-Subclass of: E7 Activity Superclass of: E63 Beginning of Existence E83 Type Creation Scope note: Examples: This class comprises events that result in the creation of conceptual items or immaterial products, such as legends, poems, texts, music, images, movies, laws, types etc. Examples. the framing of the U.S. Constitution the drafting of U.N. resolution 1441 In First Order Lo gic: $E65(x) \supset E7(x)$ $E65(x) \supset E63(x)$ Properties: P94 has created (was created by): E28 Conceptual Object E66 Formation Subclass of: E7 Activity E63 Beginning of Existence

-Scope note: This class comprises events that result in the formation of a formal or informal E74 Group of people, such as a club, society, association, corporation or nation.

-E66 Formation does not include the arbitrary aggregation of people who do not act as a collective.
+Subclass of: Superclass of: E7 Activity E63 Beginning of Existence E83 Type Creation Scope note: Scope note: This class comprises events that result in the creation of conceptual items or immaterial products, such as legends, poems, texts, music, images, movies, laws, types etc. Examples: the framing of the U.S. Constitution(Farrand, 1913) the drafting of U.N. resolution 1441 (United Nations Security Council, 2002) Forma atted: Not Highlight • Forma atted: English (United Kingdom) In First Order Lo bgic: $E65(x) \supset E7(x)$ $E65(x) \supset E63(x)$ atted: Indent: Left: 3,17 cm, No bullets o r numbering Properties: P94 has created (was created by): E28 Conceptual Object E66 Formation n Subclass of: E7 Activity E63 Beginning of Existence Scope note: This class comprises events that result in the formation of a formal or informal E74 Group of people, such as a club, society, association, corporation or nation.
+Examples: E66 Formation does not include the arbitrary aggregation of people who do not act as a collective.
 The formation of an instance of E74 Group does not require that the group is populated with members at the time of formation.
-In order to express the joining of members at the time of formation, the respective activity should be simultaneously an instance of both E66 Formation and E85 Joining.

-- the formation of the CIDOC CRM Special Interest Group

-- the formation of the Soviet Union

-- the conspiring of the murderers of Caesar

-P95 has formed (was formed by): E74 Gr oup P151 was formed from: E74 Group
+In order to express the joining of members at the time of formation, the respective activity should be simultaneously an instance of both E66 Formation and E85 Joining. the formation of the CIDOC CRM Special Interest Group the formation of the Soviet Union (Pipes, 1964) Forma atted: English (United States) the conspiring of the murderers of Caesar (Irwin, 1935) $\sim \succ$ atted: English (United States) In First Order L atted: English (United States) $E66(x) \supset E7(x)$ $E66(x) \supset E63(x)$ atted: English (United States) Properties: P95 has formed (was formed by): E74 Group P151 was formed from: E74 Group E67 Birth Subclass of: E63 Beginning of Existence Scope note: This class comprises the births of human beings.

-E67 Birth

-Subclass of: E63 Beginning of Existence Scope note: This class comprises the births of human beings.
 E67 Birth is a biological event focussing on the context of people coming into life.
 (E63 Beginning of Existence comprises the coming into life of any living beings).
+Twins, triplets etc. are brought into life by the same E67 Birth event.
+The introduction of the E67 Birth event as a documentation element allows the description of a range of family relationships in a simple model.
+Suitable extensions may describe more details and the complexity of motherhood with the intervention of modern medicine.
+In this model, the biological father is not seen as a necessary participant in the E67 Birth event.
+Definition of the CIDOC Conceptual Reference Model version 6.2.3 33